-If any symptoms of heart failure develop, several investigations will be undertaken to check how well the heart is working and whether the symptoms experienced are due to the pregnancy, other conditions, or if they may be due to cardiomyopathy.
-Once other causes for these symptoms are ruled out, the woman should be referred to a cardiologist for specialist review.
+If any symptoms of heart failure develop, several investigations will be undertaken to check how well the heart is working and to determine whether these symptoms are due to the pregnancy, other non-cardiac conditions, or if they are due to a problem with the heart.
+Once other causes for these symptoms are ruled out and cardiac disease is suspected, the woman should be referred to a cardiologist for specialist review.
 There is no specific test to confirm PPCM, so it can only be diagnosed when all other causes for the symptoms of heart failure are ruled out.
-Examinations include:
+Examinations may include:

 - A medical history the clinician will ask questions about your past as well as present health and enquire whether anyone in your family has (or had) heart disease, or if there have been any unexplained deaths in your family.
-They will also ask you to describe your symptoms in detail, including when they first started, when and how often you notice them and how much they affect your everyday life. - An echocardiogram similar to an ultrasound scan to look at the structure and function of the heart muscle and valves, and check for any blood clots within the heart chambers. - A physical exam this might include listening to your heart and lungs, checking your blood pressure and pulse, measuring your oxygen saturations (with a probe on your finger) and looking for any noticeable swelling. - Blood tests to check how the kidney, liver and thyroid are working, to check for hormones which may indicate the heart is under stress and to check for other causes of the symptoms such as anaemia or an infection. - An ECG (electrocardiogram) to look at how electrical impulses are conducted in the heart, and check for arrhythmias (abnormal heart rhythms). - A 24-hour ECG (Holter) this checks for any episodes of heart rhythm disturbances. - A chest x-ray to look at the shape of the heart.
+They will also ask you to describe your symptoms in detail, including when they first started, when and how often you notice them and how much they affect your everyday life. - An echocardiogram similar to an ultrasound scan to look at the structure and function of the heart muscle and valves, and check for any blood clots within the heart chambers. - A physical exam this might include listening to your heart and lungs, checking your blood pressure and pulse, measuring your oxygen saturations (with a probe on your finger) and a: 75a Woodside Road, Amersham, Bucks, HP6 6AA t: 01494 791224

+- looking for any significant swelling. - Blood tests to check how the kidney, liver and thyroid are working, to check for hormones which may indicate the heart is under stress and to check for other causes of the symptoms such as anaemia or an infection. - An ECG (electrocardiogram) to look at how electrical impulses are conducted in the heart, and check for arrhythmias (abnormal heart rhythms). - A 24-hour ECG (Holter) this checks for any episodes of heart rhythm disturbances. - A chest X-ray to look at the shape of the heart.